dannisliang/vongott-unity/vongott/Docs/Story/Scenes/01_tutorial.md

 - Player:
   “(player name)..
 OK.
 Seems legit...”
 - NRF Guard:
-  “Let’s get you out of there (player name), and put you on a test run.
+  “OK (player name), let’s get you out of there and put you on a test run.
 Hopefully this will be the last time we have to do this..”
 - Player:
   "Did... did we do this earlier?”
 - NRF Guard: